Sedation Dentistry: An Overview

 Sedation Dentistry in Laurel, MD

 As your trusted, caring dentist in Laurel, MD, our goal is to make sure you are calm and comfortable throughout your entire dental appointment.
 Sedation dentistry is especially helpful for this.
 We work with patients who have neglected their dental health due to dental anxiety in coming up with a treatment plan that includes maintaining their mental health as well.
-Here are some common questions we get asked about our sedation dentistry practices:

 Is sedation dentistry safe?